neilotoole/sq-web/content/en/docs/diff/index.md

 {{< /alert >}}

 Use flags to specify the elements you want to compare.
-The available elements:
+The available elements are:

 - `--overview`: source metadata, without schema (source diff only)
 - `--dbprops`:  database/server properties (source diff only)